bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 - An endpoint specifically to create renewals could be added to the financing statement.
 Using `POST /financing-statements/{financingStatementId}/renewals` would have the benefit of simplifying the work to be explicitly for this operation, though it would add an additional endpoint to be maintained.
-- An update to life could be handled with `PATCH /financing-statements/{financingStatementId}`, thought this interface may be an over simplification of the operation.
+- An update to life could be handled with `PATCH /financing-statements/{financingStatementId}`, though this interface may be an over simplification of the operation.

 ### Discharge